Skip to content

-Counselling a family who are facing an imminent preterm birth is a complex and extremely delicate duty.
-The approach to antenatal counselling is heterogenous, varying by country, medical centre, and physician.
-The general approach is prognosis-based that considers the gestational age at birth, estimated fetal weight, gender, exposure to antenatal corticosteroids, plurality, place of birth, antenatal complications, and presence of underlying fetal anomalies.
+Counselling a family facing an imminent preterm birth is a complex and delicate duty.
+The approach to antenatal counselling varies by country, medical centre, and physician.
+The general approach is prognosis-based and considers the gestational age, estimated fetal weight, gender, exposure to antenatal corticosteroids, plurality, place of birth, antenatal complications, and presence of underlying fetal anomalies.
 This article is based on statistical evidence from the Australian and New Zealand Neonatal Network (ANZNN) annual reports and Safer Care Victoria prematurity guidelines.
-We’ll propose a framework approaching antenatal counselling and discussing strategies to effectively communicate with parents to best help them in the decision-making process.
+We’ll propose a framework approaching antenatal counselling and discussing strategies to effectively communicate with parents to help them make decisions.

 Zone of Parental Discretion (ZPD)

-In Victoria, babies born between 22+0 and 23+6 may fall within the zone of parental discretion (ZPD) where it may be ethically legitimate for parental wishes to determine the level of care provided.
+In Victoria, babies born between 22+0 and 23+6 may fall within the zone of parental discretion (ZPD), where it may be ethically legitimate for parental wishes to determine the level of care provided.
 Parental decisions may not be aligned with the treating team as long as the decision does not cause significant harm to the child.
 Shared decision-making is a fundamental principle and should be individualized based on parental preference, individual risk factors and resources available for active resuscitation.
-Any baby born before 22-weeks gestation is considered outside ZPD as the risk of them surviving with a severe disability is >90% thus should receive palliative care, even if the decision is not in line with parental wishes.
-Babies born at or after 24 weeks gestation usually receive active management despite parental wishes unless significant adverse risk factors are present.
+Any baby born before 22 weeks gestation is considered outside ZPD as the risk of surviving with a severe disability is >90%; thus, it should receive palliative care, even if the decision is not in line with parental wishes.
+Babies born at or after 24 weeks gestation usually receive active management despite parental wishes unless significant adverse risk factors exist.

 The primary considerations in deciding active management in ZPD are the mortality and morbidity risk for the baby, alongside a review of gestational age and other risk factors affecting fetal and maternal health.
 For example, suppose there is a significant risk of dying or surviving with severe disabilities that constitutes harm.
 In that case, active resuscitation is not considered in the baby’s best interest.

-In cases where there is significant medical uncertainty, the ZPD will be the widest.
-Antenatal counselling should be balanced and least directive AND recognise and incorporate the parents’ values and wishes.
+In cases of significant medical uncertainty, the ZPD will be the widest.
+Antenatal counselling should be balanced, least directive, AND recognise and incorporate the parents’ values and wishes.

 Factors Affecting Neonatal Outcome